vanguriaishwarya/netdata-monitoring/README.md

-✅ Task: Monitor System Resources Using Netdata
+✅ Task: Monitor System Resources Using Netdata.

-📝 Objective
-Install Netdata using Docker and visualize real-time system and application performance metrics through a web-based dashboard.
+📝 Objective:Install Netdata using Docker and visualize real-time system and application performance metrics through a web-based dashboard.

 🛠️ Tools Used
 Netdata (open-source monitoring tool)